-Performing a Sucrose Hydrogen Breath Test
+Performing a Sucrose Hydrogen Methane Breath Test

-- Stop taking probiotics for at least four to five days before taking the test.
-You may be managing your stomach issues with probiotics, but probiotics will affect the results.
+- *Stop taking probiotics for at least four to five days before taking the test.
+You may be managing your stomach issues with probiotics, but probiotics will affect the SHMBT results.

 - *Stop taking antibiotics.

 - *There is a special diet that needs to be closely followed between 12 and 24 hours before the test.
 The instructions will usually tell you a list of allowed foods.
 Eating the wrong foods will give inaccurate test results.

 - *12 hours before you take the test, you cannot eat or drink anything except water.

 - *Before starting the SHMBT, brush your teeth since the bacteria in your mouth could affect the test.